-10. Inform the customer that the Serial number for the appliance is located on an information label, located behind the firefront casting / firefront and underneath the burner.
+10. Inform the customer that the Serial number for the appliance is located on an information label, located on a chained plate underneath the burner.

 11. Hand the literature pack with this guide to the customer.

 16 SERVICING & PARTS REPLACEMENT